michaelwright235/nibarchive/README.md

 ## Known issues

-Some NIB Archives (presumably ones with coder version 10) have some extra bytes at the end of a file.
+Some NIB Archives (presumably ones with a coder version of 10) have some extra bytes at the end of a file.
 Those bytes are not handled and their purpose is yet unknown.

 ## Example